- 1 What is Ear Surgery?

 Ear surgery, also known as Otoplasty, creates a natural-looking shape to your ears, bringing balance and proportion to your face.

 Otoplasty or cosmetic correction of your ear deformities is a procedure usually performed during early adolescence, but can be performed on adults as well.
 Ear improvement or enhancement can be accomplished with both surgical and non-surgical approaches.
-This procedure has become less prevalent in the last 20 years due to the early intervention with ear molding that was first reported in the late 1990s by Dr. Abramson.
-Ear molding has allowed the prominent ear to be set back without surgical intervention, but must be undertaken within the first two weeks after birth.

 In older patients, Otoplasty can involve reducing the angle or protrusion of the ear.
 Some people mistake overly large ears for ears that are simply just pushed forward.
 By re-creating the fold, we can create a much more normal anatomic appearing ear, giving anyone an immediate confidence boost.